 No, for most taxpayers, payments are automatic, and no further action is needed.
-This includes taxpayers who filed tax returns in 2018 and 2019 and most seniors and retirees.
+This includes taxpayers who filed tax returns for 2018 and 2019 and most seniors and retirees.

 - If you do not receive Social Security benefits or elected to receive your tax refund by check and have not provided the IRS with a bank account, you will most likely receive a check by mail.

-For security reasons, the IRS plans to mail a letter regarding payment to the taxpayer’s last known address within 15 days after the payment is made.
-The letter will provide information on how the payment was made and how to report any failure to receive the payment.
+It is expected the IRS will conduct the payment process in a similar manner in which they did the CARES Act payments in March 2020.
+Therefore, for security reasons, the IRS may mail a letter regarding the payment to the taxpayer’s last known address within 15 days after the payment is made.
+The letter will most likely provide information on how the payment was made and how to report any failure to receive the payment.

 Additional information, updates, and to verify IRS communications, please visit www.irs.gov.

 What benefits were added?

 Under the Families First Coronavirus Response Act (FFCRA) and the Coronavirus Aid, Relief, and Economic Security (CARES) Act – a states’ ability to provide unemployment insurance was expanded for many workers impacted by the COVID-19 pandemic, including workers who are not ordinarily eligible for unemployment benefits.
 The Coronavirus Response and Relief Supplemental Appropriations Act, may extend some of these benefits.
 Please utilize the resources below to determine the benefits offered in your state.